 This article will help you read and understand your pathology report for giant cell tumour of tendon sheath.

-by Osama Khan MD and Bibianna Purgina MD FRCPC, reviewed on May 3, 2020
+by Osama Khan MD and Bibianna Purgina MD FRCPC, updated December 24, 2020

 Tendons are tough bands of tissue that connect a muscle to bone and are important for movement.
 Tendons are similar to ligaments which connect two bones together and are important for stability.
 Tendons are covered and protected by a thin layer of tissue called a tendon sheath.
 The tendon sheath is filled with lubricating fluid that allow tendons to move smoothly and freely.

 Giant cell tumour of tendon sheath is a non-cancerous tumour that commonly occurs in the fingers of the hand.
 It can also involve the large joints of the body such as the knee and elbow.
 Joints connect two bones together and are important for movement.

 Although a giant cell tumour of tendon sheath is non-cancerous, a small number of them can grow back at the the same location over time.
 This tumour most commonly affect people in their 30s and 40s and occur more commonly in females.

 Giant cell tumour of tendon sheath are typically diagnosed after a small sample of tissue is removed in a procedure called a biopsy or they are completely removed in a procedure called an excision or resection.
 They are then examined by a pathologist under the microscope.

 The tumour is made up of two kinds of cells:

 Your pathologist will look for both of these types of cells when examining your tissue sample under the microscope.